How to Develop Digital Literacy Skills Among UK’s Senior Population?

 For the senior population of the UK, the digital world can seem daunting.
 Many older people may lack the necessary skills to comfortably navigate the Internet, use social media, or make use of online services such as Google.
 In this article, we will explore how we can support this demographic through digital literacy training and other initiatives, helping them to come to grips with the digital landscape.

-Sujet a lire : How to Reduce Single-Use Plastics in UK’s Convenience Food Packaging?
+A voir aussi : How to Reduce Single-Use Plastics in UK’s Convenience Food Packaging?

 Bridging the Digital Divide Among Older Adults